bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [consensus rules]: /en/developer-guide#term-consensus-rules "The block validation rules that full nodes follow to stay in consensus with other nodes."
 [denomination]: /en/developer-guide#term-denomination "bitcoins (BTC), bitcents (cBTC), millibits (mBTC), microbits (uBTC), or satoshis"
 [difficulty]: /en/developer-guide#term-difficulty "A number corresponding to the target threshold which indicates how difficult it will be to find the next block"
+[dns seed]: /en/developer-guide#term-dns-seed "A DNS server which returns IP addresses of full nodes on the Bitcoin network to assist in peer discovery."
 [double spend]: /en/developer-guide#term-double-spend "Attempting to spend the same satoshis which were spent in a previous transaction"
 [extended key]: /en/developer-guide#term-extended-key "A public or private key extended with the chain code to allow them to derive child keys"
 [extended private key]: /en/developer-guide#term-extended-private-key "A private key extended with the chain code so that it can derive child private keys"